Utah National Guard confirms they were kicked out of DC hotel, mayor claims budget issue

 The District of Columbia's National Guard said it is working to resolve the matter after hundreds of soldiers had been staying at a Marriott hotel near downtown Washington since being activated on Monday.

-On Friday, Bowser told Fox News the removals were over a budget issue, saying D.C. residents would not cover the hotel bills.
+On Friday, Bowser said the removals were over a budget issue, saying D.C. residents would not cover the hotel bills.
 “This is overbilling,” she said.

 Pressed on the matter, the mayor said they did not “evict anybody from a private hotel” but said the city will not pay for National Guard housing.
 She said they have no desire to see soldiers on the street but said the armory or the home state of the National Guard should pay for their arrangements.
+"If they are going to use rooms we reserved, they have to pay for them," she said.

+"At no time did we intend or would we would be able to effect evicting any guardsman from any hotel," Bowser added.

-But Sen. Mike Lee, R-Utah – who broke the news Thursday about the removals “Fox News @ Night" – has slammed Bowser as an "ungrateful mayor" over the situation.
+Sen. Mike Lee, R-Utah – who broke the news Thursday about the removals “Fox News @ Night" – has slammed Bowser as an "ungrateful mayor" over the situation.

+Bowser said Friday she hasn't had a chance to talk to Lee.

 In a new statement Friday afternoon, Lee said: “Evicting Utah National Guard personnel from their hotels after a late-night shift risking their lives to protect Washington is a shameful, petty, discrediting decision by Mayor Bowser.”